 Officer Ronnie Molnoskey

-I met with the sex-offender who lives in Beat 7 and made sure that his information was correct and current.
+I made contact with Christian Flores, a registered sex offender in the Beat 7 and made sure that his information was current.

 I completed a map of all street lights in Beat 7.
 All were working properly except for the one located at the intersection of Riveredge and Highway 90A.
 The map was turned into Sgt.
 Roach.

 I met with Mary Hall this month and spoke with her a couple of times.

 I continued handing out stickers and books and speaking with kids in Beat 7 and all around the City.
 I am about out of stickers, so now would be a good time for Sgt.
 Neinast to order some more, as well as other giveaway items.